Last updated: 170301…201015

 - For every 40 troops, a teamster is required (5 gp/month)

 *While the costs still apply, will not travel on assignments less than one month.

-There are some other base costs for setting up a mercenary troop, which have to be considered as part of their maintenance:
+Additional base costs a mercenary troop have to be considered as part of their maintenance:

 - The blacksmith requires a forge, hammer, and anvil.